nick-youngblut/MGSIM/README.md

 ## Install

+It is best to used a conda environment, but you can just run the following:

 `python setpy.py install`

-> In theory, dependencies are NOT found in your conda environment will be downloaded during the `setup.py install`
+> In theory, dependencies that are NOT found in your conda environment will be downloaded during the `setup.py install`

 ## Testing